Ollivier-Ricci curvature and the spectrum of the normalized graph Laplace operator: Estimates for Ollivier-Ricci curvature on locally finite graphs with loops

 \section{Estimates for Ollivier-Ricci curvature on locally finite graphs with loops}

-Jost-Liu \cite{JL} give a sharp estimate for Ollivier-Ricci curvature on locally finite graphs without loops.
-As shown in Example \ref{Ex1}, neighborhood graphs are in general weighted graphs with loops.
+In \cite{JL} Jost-Liu obtained a sharp estimate for Ollivier-Ricci curvature on locally finite graphs without loops.
+As mentioned above, neighborhood graphs are in general weighted graphs with loops.
 Therefore, for our purposes, we need to understand the curvature of graphs with loops.
 In this section, we generalize the estimates in Jost-Liu \cite{JL} for locally finite graphs $\tilde{G}=(\tilde{V}, \tilde{E})$ that may have loops.
 This is done by considering a novel optimal transportation plan.

 We first fix some notations.
 For any two real numbers $a, b$,

 We denote $\tilde{N}_x:=\{z\in \tilde{V}|z\sim x\}$ as the neighborhood of $x$ and $N_x:=\tilde{N}_x\cup\{x\}$.
 Then $N_x=\tilde{N}_x$ if $x$ has a loop.
 For every pair of neighbors $x, y$, we divide $N_x, N_y$ into disjoint parts as follows. where and In the next figure we illustrate this partition of the vertex set.